-All payments in respect of the Bonds are subject in all cases to (i) any fiscal or other laws and regulations applicable in the place of payment (without prejudice to the provisions of Condition 4.9 (Taxation) and (ii) any withholding or deduction required pursuant to an agreement described in Section 1471(b) of the U.S. Internal Revenue Code of 1986 (the "Code") or otherwise imposed pursuant to Sections 1471 through 1474 of the Code, any regulations or agreements hereunder, any official interpretations thereof, or other official guidance, or any law implementing an intergovernmental approach thereto ("FATCA Withholding").
+All payments in respect of the Bonds are subject in all cases to (i) any applicable fiscal or other laws, regulations and directives and (ii) any withholding or deduction required pursuant to an agreement described in Section 1471(b) of the U.S. Internal Revenue Code of 1986 (the "Code") or otherwise imposed pursuant to Sections 1471 through 1474 of the Code, any regulations or agreements hereunder, any official interpretations thereof, or other official guidance, or any law implementing an intergovernmental approach thereto ("FATCA Withholding") and the Issuer will not be liable for any taxes or duties of whatever nature imposed by such laws, regulations or directives, without prejudice to the provisions of Condition 4.9 (Taxation).